yannickkiki/starter-academic/content/event/scraping-beninlangues/index.md

 #  country: United States

 summary: We are going to write a Python script to browse the web to collect sentences in the Fongbe language and their French translation in order to create a French-fongbe Translator.
-abstract: "We are going to write a Python script to browse the web to collect sentences in the Fongbe language and their French translation in order to create a French-fongbe Translator."
+abstract: "In order to make a kind of Google Translate Francais-Fongbe, we need well-structured data of Fongbe sentences and their French translation to train our artificial intelligence.
+Since we do not have such data, we are planning to do <a href='https://www.parsehub.com/blog/what-is-web-scraping/' target='_blank'>Web Scraping</a> to collect it.
+In this session, we will write a Python script that will browse the web to collect Fongbe language sentences and their French translation."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.